 Acknowledgements

 This research work was conducted in the collaborative framework of the “Sierra Nevada Global Change Observatory” Project funded the Environment Department of Andalusian Regional Government and the Sierra Nevada National Park.
-We thank to the support staff of the Agencia de Medio Ambiente y Agua de Andalucía, rangers of the Sierra Nevada National and Natural Park, and research fellows (University of Granada) who participated in the data collection.
+We thank to the support staff of the Agencia de Medio Ambiente y Agua de Andalucía, rangers of the Sierra Nevada National and Natural Park, and fellow reserachers (University of Granada) who participated in the data collection.
 We also thank to Katia Cezón, Cristina Valverde and Franciso Pando (Spanish GBIF node–CSIC) for technical support.
 We thank David Nesbitt for linguistic advice.
-Ramón Pérez-Pérez (University of Granada) provided assistance with the queries with the database.
-Thanks to José M. Martín-Martín (University of Granada) who provided permission to reproduce the picture included in figure 4.
+Ramón Pérez-Pérez (University of Granada) provided assistance with the queries concerning the database.
+Thanks to José M. Martín-Martín (University of Granada) who provided permission to reproduce the picture included in Figure 4.
 A. J. Pérez-Luque would like to thank the MICINN of the Government of Spain for the financial support (PTA 2011-6322-I)

 References